cryoem/eman2/sparx/doc/README.txt

 It will tell you about incorrect formats of some Wiki documents.
 If this happens, please edit the Wiki documents.

-(3) Copy the generated sxgui_auto.py to the EMAN2/bin directory of your installation as sxgui.py.
+(3) Rename the generated sxgui_auto.py as sxgui.py.

-$ cp ~/EMAN2/src/eman2/sparx/bin/sxgui_auto.py ~/EMAN2/bin/sxgui.py
+$ cp sparx/templates/sxgui_auto.py sparx/bin/sxgui.py

-(4) Run sxgui.py in your project directory

-$ sxgui.py &
+(4) Push new version of gui to github

 That's it!